ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 When it comes to Folate supplementation, form selection is one of the most consequential decisions you can make.
 Different chemical forms of Folate vary significantly in how well your body absorbs and uses them — and 5-MTHF vs Folic Acid is one of the most commonly compared pairs.

-5-MTHF has a higher bioavailability tier (high (S1 — best tier)) compared to Folic Acid (moderate (S3)), meaning more of the active compound reaches the bloodstream per dose unit.
+5-MTHF has high absorption compared to Folic Acid (moderate absorption), meaning more of the active compound reaches the bloodstream per dose unit.

-5-MTHF carries a bioavailability tier of S1 (high (S1 — best tier)) and is classified as T1 Preferred in the FormulaForge formulary.
-Folic Acid carries a bioavailability tier of S3 (moderate (S3)) and is classified as T3 Customer Choice.
+5-MTHF shows high absorption and is classified as Preferred Form in the FormulaForge formulary.
+Folic Acid shows moderate absorption and is classified as Customer Choice.

 5-MTHF is the biologically active form of folate that enters the methylation cycle directly, requiring no enzymatic conversion.
 This is critical for the estimated 40% of the population with MTHFR C677T or A1298C variants that reduce folic acid conversion by 30-70%, affecting mood, brain function, and cardiovascular health.